Photo by Leeca Desforges

 "And is there anything else you recall about Mr. Sword or Mr. Harvey, no matter how trivial?"

 Good.
 The nudity phase was over.
 (Was Sam Sword right?
-Was it only because of that equation he showed her that she cared?)
+Was it only because of that equation he showed her she cared?)
 And actually there was something she recalled about Sword and Harvey, something she even regarded with a bit of pride, as she alone had made the connection.
 And the fact that she had something to contribute made her feel slightly less ridiculous for calling the police in the first place.

 "Well, I'm not sure if means anything, but, yes..."

-"It struck me as oddly coincidental that both of them happened to have the same names as celebrities."
+"It struck me as oddly coincidental both of them happened to have the same names as celebrities."

 For the first time McCurdy cracked a smile.
 "You know what?
 It's not that unusual.
 Con artists do it all the time.
 Makes them harder to track, even for us—" He pointed to his badge, "—despite all the sophisticated things we do with computers."

 "So how common is it?" asked Phil, who had mostly been listening in silence.

 "Put it this way—last month I arrested Gary Sinese."